steveruizok/ActionLayer/readme.md

 		action: -> print 'Toggled off.'
 ```

 By default, an ActionLayer's `toggleOn` action will darken the layer, while its `toggleOff` action will restore the layer to its regular brightness.
-Both of these default actions will use the 'Tap' trigger.

 If trigger properties are not provided for the `toggleOn` or `toggleOff` options, the ActionLayer's initial action trigger will be used instead.
 This will be 'Tap' unless set to another trigger using the `trigger` property.

 ```coffeescript
 layerE = new ActionLayer